The term DSEAR stands for the Dangerous Substances and Explosive Atmosphere Regulation. (2002)

 → Private roads and other domestic premises if people are working there

 Q – What Are The Control Measures One Should Keep In Mind?

-→ Reduce or minimize the quantity of dangerous substances
+→ Reduce or minimize the number of dangerous substances

-→ Prevent or minimise release of dangerous substances
+→ Prevent or minimise the release of dangerous substances

-→ Regulate release of dangerous substances at source
+→ Regulate release of dangerous substances at the source

 → Avoid or minimize the formation of a dangerous atmosphere

 → Collect, contain and remove substance release to a safe place through ventilation